equs-python/__equs__.Python/week-0-introduction-to-python/00-introduction.md

  - `'' == True`
  - `'' == False`

 We're now posed with an object that is neither true nor false.
 At this point we adopt a model of "truthyness" and "falseyness", for the purposes of binary logic non-zero integers are considered to be "truthy" and hence will, when forced, evaluate to True, this is also true for non-empty strings.
+Conversely empty strings and the None type are considered to be "falsey" and will evaluate to false.

 ## [Theory] Python's Memory Model